artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 # How does it work?

-You write a set of Relay components, you always start with a [`QueryRenderer`][query] then use a tree of either [`FragmentContainer`][frag], [`RefetchContainer`][re] or [`PaginationController`][pag]s.
+You write a set of Relay components, you always start with a [`QueryRenderer`][query] and a tree of either [`FragmentContainer`][frag], [`RefetchContainer`][re] or [`PaginationController`][pag]s.
 You mostly use `FragmentContainer`s, so I'll focus on that here.